tmobile/magentaA11y/how-to/color-contrast.md

 ---
-layout: two-column-how-to-test
+layout: how-to-test
-title: How to test - Color and Contrast
+title: Color & contrast
-permalink: /how-to-test/color-and-contrast/
+permalink: /how-to-test/color-contrast/
 ---
-# Color and Contrast

 Testing color contrast is a simple yet crucial step in ensuring content is perceivable for users with low vision and color blindness.

 ## <step-number>1</step-number> General requirements